Noblesse Oblige (Justified): Plot

 Boyd is kidnapped at the bar by Seabass (Scott Grimes) and Choo-Choo, taking him to a barn to torture him for sending Ava to watch them in the Pizza Portal.
 They bind him in a stress position until morning, then set him free saying he will receive no further warnings.
 Meanwhile, Ava is visited by Walker and Avery Markham (Sam Elliott), who makes comments about her present and future status with Boyd.
 As the night sets in, Boyd arrives at the house to find Ava, Avery and Walker.
 Boyd knows Avery and apologizes for trying to rob him.
 Avery accepts his apology but who threatens to kill both Ava and Boyd if he sees them in the Pizza Portal again.

 Boyd then visits Duffy (Jere Burns) and Katherine (Mary Steenburgen), confronting them for hiring him in robbing Avery despite his dangerous status.
 Katherine explains her relationship with Avery, also stating that had they told him the target from the beginning, Boyd wouldn't have accepted the job.
 But despite the dangerous situation, Boyd says he will still go with the robbery and coldly states he will kill Avery himself.
-Boyd and Ava then sleep on a hotel room, where Ava tries to get information on the robbery.
+Boyd and Ava then sleep on a hotel room, where Ava tries to get information about the robbery.
 When Boyd notes she has changed since prison, Ava deflects the moment by seducing Boyd.